mmbi-glitch/159251_A1/README.md

 Lightweight code and text editor, complete with syntax highlighting (limited functionality), file conversions, cut/copy/paste functionality, and more.
 Created using:
 - Java as the programming language.
+- JUnit/TestFx for unit testing.
+- Github Actions for CI/CD.
 - Java FX for creating the GUI application.
 - JetBrains IntelliJ IDEA as the IDE.